Dale Murphy: Final years

-During his 15th season with the Braves, Murphy was traded to the Philadelphia Phillies on August 3, 1990.
-Murphy's time with the Phillies was mostly uneventful, though one highlight was his 2,000th career hit, a double in a 2-1 win over the Montreal Expos on May 29, 1991.
-He enjoyed one of his last highlights on August 6 with a walk-off grand slam in the bottom of the 11th inning for a 6-2 win over the Chicago Cubs.
+The Braves traded Murphy to the Philadelphia Phillies for Jeff Parrett on August 3, 1990.
+Murphy's time with the Phillies was mostly uneventful, though one highlight was his 2,000th career hit, a double in a 2–1 win over the Montreal Expos on May 29, 1991.
+He enjoyed one of his last highlights on August 6 with a walk-off grand slam in the bottom of the 11th inning for a 6–2 win over the Chicago Cubs.
 Though his average rose as high as .296 on May 3, he ended the campaign batting .252, but his 81 RBI were the second most on the club, and his 33 doubles were the second highest total of his career.
 A degenerative, arthritic condition in his left knee limited Murphy to only 18 games in the 1992 season with the Phillies, although he did hit two home runs in that time to bring his career total to 398.
 He was released by the Phillies at the end of 1993 spring training and, on the same day, signed a minor league contract with the Colorado Rockies for their inaugural season.
-He was used mostly as a pinch hitter, and had an RBI single in the first win in Rockies history, an 11-4 win over the Expos on April 9.
+He was used mostly as a pinch hitter, and had an RBI single in the first win in Rockies history, an 11–4 win over the Expos on April 9.

 After going 0-for-3 with a strikeout in the Rockies' 8–0 road loss to the Dodgers on May 21, 1993 (a rare start and, even more rare, only the fourth time all season he was in a game from the first pitch to the final out), Murphy did not play in the next 4 games.
 On the morning of May 27, while the Rockies were in Houston to begin a series with the Astros, he suddenly announced his retirement from baseball at age 37.
 He explained the Rockies were needing to make a 25-man roster move and informed him ahead of time he was going to be released.
 The team gave him the chance to retire instead of being released, which he did.

 Murphy finished at 398 career home runs, failing to homer for the Rockies in 49 plate appearances and reach the 400-homer milestone.
 At the time of his retirement, he was 27th on the all-time home run list (12th in National League history) and 4th among active players, two behind Andre Dawson of the Boston Red Sox.